Astewart1510/bench_mark/README.md

 ## Run benchmark

-The benchmarking test is to simply measure the boot time of a hello world binary executed within an enclave for each framework over 10 iterations.
+This benchmarking test is designed to simply measure the boot time of a hello world binary executed within an enclave for each framework.
+The test is done over 10 iterations for each framework.

 ### Occlum test